post-self/post-self.ink/content/stories/prophecies.md

 "Tell us...ah, I mean, will you tell us some of what you dreamed?"

 "Yes.
 It has happened four times.
 Only those four, though."
-She held up her hand with that many fingers raised as she explained.
+She held up her hand with as many fingers raised as she explained.
 "Perhaps Lagrange got hit by a stray cosmic ray or some other fancy particle and it flipped a bit inside the portion that contained me, and I was given some premonition.
 Smacked upside the head by Apollo, yes?
 Or, in your terms, visited by the angel of the Lord who gave me a honeyed scroll to eat."

 She tapped one finger.
 "The first was about Qoheleth and his little...adventure.
 Some two decades before, I had the same dream five nights in a row, of him standing in his robes, arms raised to the heavens, and then crumbling down into sand.
 At the time, I did not even realize that it was him.
 I had not seen him in more than a century, and when I had, he was dressed like a natty old college professor."